allthingslinux/tux/docs/content/selfhost/install/docker.md

 DEBUG=false
 ```

-!!! warning "Change Default Password"
+!!! warning "Set password before first startup"
-    The default PostgreSQL password is insecure.
-Always set a strong `POSTGRES_PASSWORD` in your `.env` file.
+    Docker uses `POSTGRES_PASSWORD` to create the database user on first launch.
+    Generate a strong password with `openssl rand -base64 32` and set it **before**
+    running `docker compose up` for the first time.
+Changing it in `.env` later won't
+    update the database — see [Database Configuration](../config/database.md#password-security)
+    for details.

 ### 3. Start Services